All Episodes

 Yes.

-But still the teacher, why why do you think the teacher let the book in?
+Why do you think the teacher let the book in?

 She had never heard of it.

-Well, and then your daughter gets a hundred plus five extra points, and that's obviously because she read the book and liked it and knew it.
+And that's obviously because she read the book and liked it and knew it.

 Yes.

-And that that is uh that that's great too.
+And that is that's great.

-Uh this is just great news.
+This is just great news.

 I really appreciate you calling.

-I'm glad that you got um that you got in.
+I'm glad that you got in.

-Uh and I want to send you an autographed copy of both.
+And I want to send you an autographed copy of both.

 So don't hang up.

-By the way, folks, I haven't mentioned this in about a month, but we're coming up on the last two weeks to vote for Rush Revere and the Brave Pilgrims is the best children's book of the year.
+By the way, folks, I haven't mentioned this in about a month, but we're coming up on the last two weeks to vote for Rush Revere and the Brave Pilgrims as the best children's book of the year.

-And it's uh it's an annual thing they do.
+And it's an annual thing they do.

 It's based on sales.

-The nominations are based purely on sales, and then the readers vote.
+The nominations are based purely on sales.

-One of the uh either one of those I'm not sure.
+One of the, either one of those.

-I think it's the twelfth.
+I think it's the 12th.

-So you got two weeks, basically, at CC BookAwards.com.
+So you got two weeks basically at ccbookawards.com.

-And if you can't remember that, just remember to go to Rush Limbaugh.com.
+And if you can't remember that, just remember to go to rushlimbaugh.com.

-We'll have a link there.
+We'll have a link there if you haven't voted yet.

-And if you want to.
+And if you want to, here's Gaynell in New Orleans.

 Great to have you on the EIB network.